chanshiyucx/blog/journal/003-a-weekend-spent-chasing-mushrooms.md

 ![Rotbrauner Scheidenstreifling](https://cx-onedrive.pages.dev/api/raw?path=/Album/20250920-Munich-Mushroom/IMG_3377.jpg)
 ![Today's Takeaways](https://cx-onedrive.pages.dev/api/raw?path=/Album/20250920-Munich-Mushroom/IMG_3382.jpg)

-Back home we went through what we'd picked: mostly *Bay bolete* and *Red-footed bolete*, plus a few *Chanterelle*.
-We turned them into a mushroom feast that night—two quick stir-fries that turned out really good.
-No luck finding the porcini or honey mushrooms we were hoping for this time, but with honey mushroom season just around the corner, we're already excited to try again.
+Once home, we went through what we'd picked: mostly *Bay bolete* and *Red-footed bolete*, plus a few *Chanterelles*.
+That night we cooked up a feast—two stir-fries that turned out delicious.
+We didn't find the porcini or honey mushrooms we'd hoped for, but with honey mushroom season coming up, we're already excited to try again.

-In fact, next weekend's trip is already planned.
-After this week's rain, the forest should be full of mushrooms—can't wait to get back out there.
+Actually, next weekend's trip is already planned.
+After this week's rain, the forest should be bursting with mushrooms—can't wait to get back out there.